 I always knew that I loved animals, but I never realized that one of the greatest joys in my life would be welcoming our sweet dog Chloe into our family.
-As wonderful and lovable and perfect as the is, the first few months of her life were NOT easy.
+As wonderful and lovable and perfect as she is, the first few months of her life were NOT easy.
 Honestly, I never realized just how much work a little puppy could be!
 Although Chloe is a small breed I firmly believe it takes a ton of time and effort to train a well-behaved dog regardless of their size.
 It also takes certain supplies to make the job easier!

-What will you Need?
+What will you need?

 Below are the five most useful items we had when bringing Chloe home.
 There are a ton of additional items you could also purchase, but these 5 things are the ESSENTIALS.
 These are the things that we found to be the most useful and the items you definitely don’t want to be without.
 If you bring home your puppy and you don’t have one of these, you’ll be sending someone out to the store to get it for you ASAP.

-Item #1: Baby Gates
+Item #1: Baby gates

 You want to make sure that you start crate training your little pup right off the bat to get him or her comfortable with their “safe haven.”
 The size of your crate will depend on the size of your dog, but remember, they like to be cozy.
-In the beginning it is especially important that they have a tiny area to nestle in to.
+In the beginning, it is especially important that they have a tiny area to nestle into.
 Otherwise, they may run off to the corner of their crate and do their business.
 Most dogs will not go to the bathroom where they sleep.
 Hence the small space.
 We found that buying an adjustable option was very cost effective and allowed us to use the same crate as Chloe continued to grow.
 It’s still her favorite place to be.

 Item #3: Soft harness and leash

 In the beginning, the safest way to take your dog outside is with a leash.
 Since Chloe was so tiny when we brought her home we decided that a harness was a better option than the traditional dog collar.
 Placing her in a harness gave us more control over her movements but didn’t put extra strain on her tiny little neck.
-A leash is a no brainer.
+A leash is a no-brainer.
 Even if you allow your dogs to roam free, having a leash is always essential in case of an emergency.

-Item #4: Training Treats
+Item #4: Training treats

 There are so many options when it comes to dog treats.
 You can literally stand in the dog food aisle and stare at each brand for hours wondering which to try.
 We decided we wanted to get the most natural treats possible and keep it low calorie.

-Item #5: Chew Toy
+Item #5: Chew toy

 The size of your puppy will help you determine what chew toys are appropriate.
-For a small dog we only needed a miniature rubber bone and a stuffed animal.
+For a small dog, we only needed a miniature rubber bone and a stuffed animal.
 This may seem like a frivolous purchase but I truly believe it’s necessary.
 Puppies, (just like babies) are mischievous.
 They love to explore and chew like crazy!
 As a dog owner, it’s not really fair to get angry with your puppy for chewing on your favorite shoes if you don’t have something else for him or her to try.
 Having a fun, exciting chew toy for your dog to focus on will help save your most valuable possessions.
 The chew toy we purchased for Chloe when she came home is still her very favorite!

 The one essential I didn’t include in this list is dog food.
-I felt that it was a self explanatory item and therefore did not require any additional explanation!
+I felt that it was a self-explanatory item and therefore, did not require any additional explanation!